holoviz/panel/doc/user_guide/Overview.md

 `css_files`
 : External CSS files to load.

+`defer_load`
+: Whether reactive function evaluation is deferred until the page is rendered.

+`exception_handler`
+: A custom exception handler can be defined which should accept any exceptions raised while processing events originating from the frontend and onload callbacks. ng.

 `js_files`
 : External JS files to load.
 Dictionary should map from exported name to the URL of the JS file.

-`loading_spinner`
-: The style of the global loading indicator, e.g. 'arcs', 'bars', 'dots', 'petals'.

 `loading_color`
 : The color of the global loading indicator as a hex color, e.g. #6a6a6a

-`defer_load`
-: Whether reactive function evaluation is deferred until the page is rendered.

-`exception_handler`
-: A custom exception handler can be defined which should accept any exceptions raised while processing events originating from the frontend and onload callbacks.

 `loading_indicator`
 : Whether a loading indicator is shown by default when panes are updating.

+`loading_spinner`
+: The style of the global loading indicator, e.g. 'arcs', 'bars', 'dots', 'petals'.

 `nthreads`
 : If set will start a `ThreadPoolExecutor` to dispatch events to for concurrent execution on separate cores.
 By default no thread pool is launched, while setting nthreads=0 launches `min(32, os.cpu_count() + 4)` threads.